Julio de Diego: 1932–79

 Diego was briefly married to Rosalind Mallery while in Chicago.
 After the divorce in 1932 his daughter, Kiriki, went to live with Diego's friend Paul Hoffman.
 In the summer of 1935 Diego had a solo exhibit at the Art Institute of Chicago.
 He moved, this time to Mexico, where he collected native artifacts and took inspiration from the muralist Carlos Mérida.
 Besides collecting he also did some set designs for ballets and designed costumes.
-In 1946 he held a Modern Handmade Jewelry exhibition at the Museum of Modern Art and two years later remarried Gypsy Rose Lee, becoming her third husband.
+In 1946 he held a Modern Handmade Jewelry exhibition at the Museum of Modern Art and two years later, remarried, to Gypsy Rose Lee, becoming her third husband.
 Together they traveled with the Royal American Shows where Gypsy worked as a performer while her husband created murals.
 Three years later they divorced in Reno, Nevada, and he settled in California.
 During World War II he supported the American Artists' Congress which was fighting censorship in Germany and Italy and before it was in opposition against Francisco Franco.
 After the war he taught at the University of Denver and the Artist Equity Workshop.
 Later on he settled in Sarasota, Florida where he died on August 22, 1979.